 A portion of the internal flash memory is used to store the TiOS firmware.
-When you are performing a firmware upgrade it is this memory you are saving the firmware binary into.
+When you are performing a firmware upgrade, it is to this memory you are saving the firmware binary.

-The EEPROM is almost fully available to your application, save for a small 28-byte area called "special configuration area".
-The EEPROM is accessed through the stor. object (see TIDE, TiOS, Tibbo BASIC, and Tibbo C Manual).
-Details on the special configuration area are provided in the Platform-dependent Programming Information section inside the EM500 platform documentation (same manual).
+The EEPROM is almost fully available to your application, save for a small 28-byte area called "special configuration area."
+The EEPROM is accessed through the stor. object.
+Details on the special configuration area are provided in the EM500 platform documentation.

 On the advice of one of our customers, we would like to remind you that, like all other EEPROMs on the market, the EEPROM ICs used in Tibbo devices allow for a limited number of write cycles.
 As the Wikipedia article on the subject states, the EEPROM "... has a limited life for erasing and reprogramming, now reaching a million operations in modern EEPROMs.
 In an EEPROM that is frequently reprogrammed while the computer is in use, the life of the EEPROM is an important design consideration."

 If you plan to use the stor. object, please carefully consider if the intended mode of EEPROM use will allow the EEPROM to work reliably throughout the entire projected life of your product.
 For more information, see Prolonging and Estimating EEPROM Life.